snehashis365/SimpleScripts/cRun.md

-## A simple tool for Compiling and Running multiple .c files at once
 <p align="center">
   <img src="https://i.ibb.co/wYD0TKy/c-Run-image.png" alt="Sublime's custom image"/>
 </p>

-### What is cRun?
+## What is cRun?

-cRun is a script that is meant to make compiling and running **.c** files easy for both beginners and experienced.
+cRun is a bash script that is meant to make compiling and running **.c** files easy for both beginners and experienced.
 It's designed mainly based on the use case of **students** new to C Programming

 ### Why cRun?